Return to Home

 Welcome back to Print & Book Arts Open Studios.
 We are starting with a limited Open Studio schedule but will be adding dates as Studio Monitors are trained.
 If you are interested in becoming a Studio Monitor please contact Amy Goldthwaite, email@example.com.

 You will need to register for the Open Studio, as we have a set number of artisans that can be in the work space at one time.
-Open studios are only for current BARN Members — those who have taken introductory classes in Printmaking, Letterpress and/or Book Arts.
+At this time, Open studios are only for current BARN Members — those who have taken introductory classes in Printmaking, Letterpress and/or Book Arts.

 The Print & Book Arts Studio will be practicing safety measures for the health and well-being of all participants, in accordance with state and CDC guidelines.
 Everyone using the studio will be required to wear masks, wash or sanitize hands frequently, keep a physical distance of six feet from others and stay home if they are sick.
 Please review our safety protocols before registering.
 You will find the links in the "Important Details" section below.

 You are welcome to attend the Print & Book Arts Open Studios, regardless of the type of book or printing project you have in mind.
 Each session will have a monitor on hand to answer questions.
 All studio equipment is available but participants must be certified on any press they plan to use.
 Time is limited to three hours per session; the last half hour being devoted to cleanup.

 **This workshop will be live streamed via Zoom.
 Class time is Pacific Time.**

 Build your confidence in Book Arts skills by learning to make a variety of quite simple book-forms such as pamphlets, booklets, brochures, cards, and zines.
 Then challenge your own personal creativity by adding to each thoughts/words you want to convey, then uniquely enhancing your creation to become an original art-book.